 Top Lesbian Christmas Movies to watch this Holiday Season

 Baby it is cold outside!
-The nights are long and the winter lights are sparkling, that means it is time to snuggle down with your favourite streaming service and work your way through all your lesbian Christmas movie favourites.
-To help you sift though the sometimes daunting choice of movies available we have complied a list of our favourite queer female Christmas films so all you need to do is click and enjoy.
+The nights are long and the winter lights are sparkling, which means it is time to snuggle down with your favourite streaming service and work your way through all your lesbian Christmas movie favourites.
+To help you sift through the sometimes daunting choice of movies available we have compiled a list of our favourite lesbian Christmas films below so all you need to do is click and enjoy.

-To start us off, we have film that is fast becoming a fully fledged classic Christmas watch for all at Nonchalant HQ.
+To start us off, we have a film that is fast becoming a fully-fledged classic lesbian Christmas movie for all at Nonchalant HQ.
 Kirsten Stewart and Mackenzie Davis star in Happiest Season.
 This highly anticipated film with a whole load of star power and a big budget was all anyone talked about Christmas 2020.
-If that totally passed you by, check out our full review here.
+If that passed you by, check out our full review of Happiest Season.

 Lesbian Christmas Movies